John D. Rockefeller Jr.: Philanthropy and social causes

 In a celebrated letter to Nicholas Murray Butler in June 1932, subsequently printed on the front page of The New York Times, Rockefeller, a lifelong teetotaler, argued against the continuation of the Eighteenth Amendment on the principal grounds of an increase in disrespect for the law.
 This letter became an important event in pushing the nation to repeal Prohibition.

-Rockefeller was known for his philanthropy, giving over $537 million to myriad causes over his lifetime compared to $240 million to his own family.
+Rockefeller was known for his philanthropy, giving over $537 million to a myriad of causes over his lifetime compared to $240 million to his own family.
 He created the Sealantic Fund in 1938 to channel gifts to his favorite causes; previously his main philanthropic organization had been the Davison Fund.
 He had become the Rockefeller Foundation's inaugural president in May 1913 and proceeded to dramatically expand the scope of this institution, founded by his father.
 Later he would become involved in other organizations set up by Senior: Rockefeller University and the International Education Board.

 In the social sciences, he founded the Laura Spelman Rockefeller Memorial in 1918, which was subsequently folded into the Rockefeller Foundation in 1929.
 A committed internationalist, he financially supported programs of the League of Nations and crucially funded the formation and ongoing expenses of the Council on Foreign Relations and its initial headquarters building in New York in 1921.

 He established the Bureau of Social Hygiene in 1913, a major initiative that investigated such social issues as prostitution and venereal disease, as well as studies in police administration and support for birth control clinics and research.
 In 1924, at the instigation of his wife, he provided crucial funding for Margaret Sanger–who had previously been a personal opponent to him due to his treatment of workers–in her work on birth control and involvement in population issues.
-He donated $5000 to her American Birth Control League in 1924 and a second time in 1925.
+He donated $5,000 to her American Birth Control League in 1924 and a second time in 1925.

 In the arts, he gave extensive property he owned on West 54th Street in Manhattan for the site of the Museum of Modern Art, which had been co-founded by his wife in 1929.

 In 1925, he purchased the George Grey Barnard collection of medieval art and cloister fragments for the Metropolitan Museum of Art.
 He also purchased land north of the original site, now Fort Tryon Park, for a new building, The Cloisters.